Raiden1411/zabi/.github/CONTRIBUTING.md

 Once you have cloned the repo and have the correct version of zig running on your computer you can now run `zig build` to ensure that everything gets built properly.

+Zabi supports `version 0.12.0` and `version 0.13.0` of zig in seperate branches.
+You can checkout each seperate branch and work in those branches if that is your goal.

 ---

 ### Running the test suite